 Our program currently has two registered occupational therapists who evaluate and treat the pediatric brachial plexus patients.
 They directly contribute to the provision of Interdisciplinary Clinic Evaluations, Recommendations, and Therapy Services - and indirectly, by communicating with distant health providers about continued care for patients with NBPP who live far away.

 Since 2007, our occupational therapists have invited patients, aged 6 to 18, to participate in a monthly group to exercise, socialize, and develop fine motor skills.

-We have also added a parent support group, lead by our case manager, that addresses parent experiences and emotions.
-Generous funding from the University of Michigan Dance Marathon supports this group activity that is free of charge to our patients.
+We have also added a parent support group, led by our case manager, that addresses parent experiences and emotions.
+Generous funding from the University of Michigan Dance Marathon supports this group activity that is available to all our patients.